Adversarial Rademacher Complexity of Deep Neural Networks: Discussion on Existing Methods for Rademacher Complexity

-\paragraph{VC-Dimension Bounds.} A classical approach in statistical learning is to use VC dimension to bound the generalization gap.
-It is thus natural to apply the VC-dim framework to adversarial setting, as \citep{cullina2018pac,montasser2019vc,attias2021improved} did.
-However, these works did not provide a computable bound on the adversarial generalization gap, as explained next. let $\mathcal{H}$ be the hypothesis class (e.g. the set of neural networks with a given architecture).
+\paragraph{VC-Dimension Bounds.} The VC dimension is a fundamental tool in statistical learning theory for bounding generalization gaps.
+Several works, including \citet{cullina2018pac}, \citet{montasser2019vc}, and \citet{attias2021improved}, have extended this framework to the adversarial setting.
+However, these approaches fail to provide computable bounds on the adversarial generalization gap, as we explain below.
+Let $\mathcal{H}$ denote the hypothesis class (for example, the set of neural networks with a fixed architecture).

-In the work of \citep{cullina2018pac}, the authors defined adversarial VC-dim (AVC) and gave an bound on adversarial generalization gap with respect to $AVC(\mathcal{H})$.
-However, they did not show how to calculate AVC of neural works.
-Therefore, their paper did not provide a computable bound for adversarial generalization gap.
+\citet{cullina2018pac} introduced the concept of adversarial VC dimension (AVC) and established bounds on the adversarial generalization gap in terms of $\text{AVC}(\mathcal{H})$.
+However, they did not provide methods to compute the AVC for neural networks, thus leaving their bounds non-computable in practice.